Table of Contents

 - The Discussion should state the implications of the findings, including implications for future research, as well as limitations of the findings.
 The conclusions should connect with the goals of the study but avoid unqualified statements and statements not completely supported by the data.

-- At the end of the article, one or more statements should specify contributions such as acknowledgements of technical help or acknowledgements of financial and material support (which should specify the nature of the support), but do not justify authorship.
+- At the end of the article, and before the references, provide an excplicit conflict of interest statement.
+Additionally, one or more statements should specify contributions such as acknowledgements of technical help or acknowledgements of financial and material support (which should specify the nature of the support), but do not justify authorship.

 Program Descriptions (Peer-Reviewed)